Prabhuduttarout/git_learning/README.md

 # Knowledgegate Git learning project
-This repo is onlymeant for students to learn git and git commands.
+This repo is only meant for students to learn git and git commands.
+Now i make a small change for Commite.